 ABOUT NATASHA C. FISHER

-My name is Natasha and I just moved to beautiful Colorado!
-I have many projects in the works, mostly middle grade.
+My name is Natasha and I live in beautiful Colorado!
+I have many projects in the works, mostly sci-fi and fantasy.
 I’m married and we have two little girls, and I enjoy reading, voice recording, and exploring. ;)I’m a storyteller and prone to exaggeration, but I could never decide whether to pursue writing or film as a career.
 I received my BA in Communications (Film/Video) with a minor in English, but I succumbed to the genetic pull to teach (I’m from a family of educators).

 I taught Pre-K3, Pre-K4, and Kindergarten before travelling to Japan and teaching English there for three years.
-I was also an adjunct instructor during my 10+ years in the U.S. Air Force.In January 2019 I will be starting the Writing for Children and Young Adults Masters’ program at the renowned Vermont College of Fine Arts!
+I was also an adjunct instructor during my 10+ years in the U.S. Air Force.In July 2021, I will graduate from the Writing for Children and Young Adults Masters’ program at the renowned Vermont College of Fine Arts!
 I’m so excited!
 I love writing immensely, and I hope to make the list of great authors one day. :) Also, I love SCBWI!